klausbetz/apple-identity-provider-keycloak/README.md

 | `21.1.0 <= 21.1.2` | `1.6.0`                           |
 | `>= 22.0.0`        | `>= 1.7.0`                        |

-:information: In Keycloak `v21.X.Y` this extension cannot be used effectively, since the additional properties such as `Team ID`, `Key ID` and so on are not displayed in the Admin UI.
+:information_source: In Keycloak `v21.X.Y` this extension cannot be used effectively, since the additional properties such as `Team ID`, `Key ID` and so on are not displayed in the Admin UI.
 However, you can still use this extension with Keycloak `v21.X.Y` when you use some sort of external configuration tools like terraform or
 [keycloak-config-cli](https://github.com/adorsys/keycloak-config-cli) where you do not rely on Keycloak's UI.

-:information: For Keycloak `v19` and `v20` you have to switch to the old Admin UI to use this extension (see this paper [Keycloak 19.0.0 release](https://www.keycloak.org/2022/07/keycloak-1900-released.html#_new_admin_console_is_now_the_default_console))
+:information_source: For Keycloak `v19` and `v20` you have to switch to the old Admin UI to use this extension (see this paper [Keycloak 19.0.0 release](https://www.keycloak.org/2022/07/keycloak-1900-released.html#_new_admin_console_is_now_the_default_console))

 ## Configuration